n76/wifi_backend/README.md

 1.0.0|6Jan2016|Thanks to @pejakm, update Serbian translation 1.0.2|23Mar2016|Update for revised UnifiedNlp with aging of reports.
 1.1.0|5May2016|Change import/export format to comma separated value (CSV) format.
+1.1.1|13May2016|Fix divide by zero on minimum signal strength.

 License
 =======